↑

 Doing so will lessen the feelings of frustration when they come up.

-No longer will the barrier be viewed as a point you failed to consider.
-It’s just something to add to your emergency plan, which will always be present and changing.
+Changing your mindset will help you stop viewing the barrier as a failure.
+It’s only something to add to your emergency plan, which will always be present and changing.

 Track your results.
-It’s easy to tell yourself rosy pictures when there’s no data.
-But, if you start tracking how often you follow through with the tactics you said you would do, you’ve got another story.
+It’s easy to paint rosy pictures without good data.
+But you have another story if you start tracking how often you follow through with the tactics you said you would.

-One of my very favorite books, The 12-Week Year, does a fantastic job of showing how to track your efforts.
-This is mostly touted as a business book, but it is also a great book to use when trying to improve your self-care or change your lifestyle.
+One of my favorite books, The 12-Week Year, does a fantastic job of showing how to track your efforts.
+Touted as a business book, it’s also a great book to use when improving your self-care or changing your lifestyle.

-Authors Moran and Lennington describe how to identify the essential to-do’s or tactics to reach your goal.
+Authors Moran and Lennington describe the essential to-dos or tactics to reaching your goal.
 These tactics become your action plan.
 You’ll meet your goal if you complete these tasks as you set up in your program.

 By default, tactics are the most important things to do to meet your goal.

-So, when you create your emergency plan, you are essentially putting together a plan to make sure these critical tasks get done.
+So, when you create your emergency plan, you are essentially putting together a plan to ensure these critical tasks get done.

 If you’ve done the tactics, you’ve had a great week.
 If you have great weeks consistently, you’ll meet your goals!